 - Fighting or provoking a fight

-- Harassment (including sexual harassment), intimidation, bullying, harassing behavior, threats, acting in a defiant or rebellious manner, or refusing to cooperate with authority
+- Harassment (including sexual harassment), intimidation, bullying, harassing behavior, threats, cyber bullying, acting in a defiant or rebellious manner, or refusing to cooperate with authority

 - Disruption of school operations, function, programs, or activities

 - Disobedience

 - Disorderly conduct

 - Disrespect

 - Insulting language or behavior

 - Obscene language or gesture

 - Vandalism

 - Malicious mischief

 - Theft

 - Unauthorized entry of school premises or unauthorized use of school property

 - Loitering

 - Possession or use of tobacco

 - Indecent exposure

 - Sexual misconduct or public display of sexual affection such as intimate physical contact like kissing, hugging, or touching

-- Possession of fireworks, incendiary materials, knives, firearms, slingshots, weapons of any kind, pornographic materials, stolen property, tobacco in any form, cards or gambling paraphernalia, or noise-making devices
+- Possession of fireworks, incendiary materials, knives, firearms, slingshots, weapons of any kind, stolen property, tobacco in any form, cards or gambling paraphernalia, or noise-making devices

 - Changing grades on a report card

 - Possession of dangerous articles such as fireworks, knives, clubs, oriental stars, nunchukas, or chains

 - Involvement in disruptive demonstrations

 - Possessing or throwing any substance or thing that may be considered harmful or dangerous

 - Involvement in any gang or gang-related activity, including gang signs, gang graffiti, gang tattoos, and including involvement in skinhead and cult groups

 - Plagiarism, cheating, forgery, or counterfeiting

 - Inappropriate use of digital messaging, cell phones, or computers

+- Possessing, use, distribution of nude or pornographic material

 - Hazing in any form.

 - Inappropriate use of a camera.

 - Cutting class/school

-- Possession, distribution or sale of illegal or prescription drugs
+- Possession, use, distribution or sale of illegal or prescription drugs

-- Possession of alcohol, alcohol containers, and/or drug paraphernalia
+- Possession or use of alcohol, alcohol containers, and/or drug paraphernalia

 - Use of electronic device for unauthorized filming of activities, or to take an inappropriate picture

 - Hacking

 - Trespassing

 - Serious bodily harm